sfmcdg/awesome-salesforce-marketingcloud/README.md

 * [Tips](#tips) - epic, well thought out answers on [Salesforce on StackExchange (SFSE)](https://salesforce.stackexchange.com/questions/tagged/marketing-cloud)
   * [Data views](#data-views)
 * [Tools](#tools)

+## Salesforce Marketing Cloud Developer Group

+* [Salesforce Marketing Cloud Developer Meetup Group](https://www.meetup.com/Salesforce-Marketing-Cloud-Developers-Group/) - Whether you're currently a Salesforce Marketing Cloud Developer or would like to be one, this group is for you.
+Learn techniques, best practices, tips and suggestions for leveraging Marketing Cloud APIs and AMPscript in campaigns and marketing automation workflows.
+You will learn how to best utilise all of Salesforce Marketing Cloud technologies from a developers perspective.
+* [Salesforce Marketing Cloud Developer LinkedIn Group](https://www.linkedin.com/groups/7059991) - features articles from developers, links to [jobs](https://www.linkedin.com/groups/7059991/jobs) and the weekly Salesforce Marketing Cloud developer curated links and tips newsletter.
+* [@sfmcdg](https://twitter.com/sfmcdg) - follow us on twitter for Salesforce Marketing Cloud developer shares and updates.

 ## Awesome Lists